-I wanted to find out which HTML elements are able to overwrite javascript variables through DOM Clobbering attacks.
-For those who don't know, DOM Clobbering is an attack discovered a while ago by researcher Dr. Mario Heiderich; it was presented in his talk "In the DOM, no one will here you scream."
-With this attack it is possible to overwrite variables used in the javascript code of a page and change the behavior of the script as a result.
+For those who don't know, DOM Clobbering is a relatively new vulnerability discovered a while ago, I don't no precisely by whom, but researcher Dr. Mario Heiderich presented it in his talk "In the DOM, no one will here you scream."
+With this attack it is possible to overwrite variables used by the javascript code of a page by injecting certain HTML elements, as a result the behavior of the script will change.

-Javascript variables can be overwritten through DOM Clobbering with HTML elements that have the id and name attributes.
-However I noticed that these attributes sometimes clobber window object properties, and some others clobber document object properties.
+The id and name attributes sometimes clobber window object properties, and some others clobber document object properties.
 I thought it would be useful to know specifically which combination of elements and attributes clobber those objects.

 These are the results I got in Chrome, Firefox and Edge: